Lanksty/Lanksty.github.io/ReadMe.md

 ## License & credits

-This repository currently does not include a LICENSE file.
-If you plan to publish or accept contributions, add an appropriate license (for example, MIT) to make usage and contributions clear.

 Credits
 - UI powered by Vue 3 (importmap)
-- Data and images are stored in `resources/` (local dataset)
+- Data and images are stored in `resources/` (local dataset) are sourced from Pokemon Vanguard (all credits to the creators and their respective licenses)